sihayah/form_follows_functions/README.md

   <img width=50% height=auto src= 'landing-no-data.png'>

-  Sign-up and select create to make blog post.
+  Sign-up and create a blog post.
+When you submit, the blog posts will populate below the post form in your dashboard.
+Then, if you navigate to the home page, you will see all of the posts that have been created and you can select a post to comment or upvote.

   <br>